-To reach this goal Hungary plans to ease regulations regarding solar photovoltaic (PV) installations up to 500 kW installed on one hectare land plots and according to János Lázár, the government will off take all solar energy produced.
-To support these government plans subsidized loans provided by the state-owned Development Bank MFB shall be available to developers or farmers looking to build solar photovoltaic (PV) power plants with capacity not more than 500 kW.
+To reach this goal Hungary plans to ease regulations regarding solar photovoltaic (PV) installations up to 500 kW installed on one-hectare land plots and according to János Lázár, the government will off-take all solar energy produced.
+To support these government plans subsidized loans provided by the state-owned Development Bank MFB shall be available to developers or farmers looking to build solar photovoltaic (PV) power plants with a capacity not more than 500 kW.

-Hungary is a member of the European Union and is obliged according to the EU strategy to increase its share of renewable energy.
-The EU has adopted the 2009 Renewable Energy Directive, which included a 20% renewable energy target by 2020 for the EU.
-The government of Hungary forecast is to reach 14.7% renewables in gross energy consumption by 2020, exceeding their 13% binding target by 1.7 percentage points.
-Furthermore Hungary is the EU country with the smallest forecast penetration of renewables of the electricity demand in 2020.
+Hungary is a member of the European Union and is obliged according to the EU strategy to increase its renewable energy share.
+The EU has adopted the 2009 Renewable Energy Directive, which included a 20% renewable energy target by 2020.
+The government of Hungary's forecast is to reach 14.7% renewables in gross energy consumption by 2020, exceeding their 13% binding target by 1.7 percentage points.
+Furthermore, Hungary is the EU country with the smallest forecast penetration of renewables of the electricity demand in 2020.

-Solar photovoltaic (PV) power in Hungary is rapidly growing since 2014, despite significant lagging behind most of the European states.
-By the end of 2015 Hungary had installed more than 110 MW of solar photovoltaic (PV) capacity.
+Solar photovoltaic (PV) power in Hungary is rapidly growing since 2014, despite significant lagging behind most European states.
+By the end of 2015, Hungary had installed more than 110 MW of solar photovoltaic (PV) capacity.
 The country's capacity robustly grew during 2016, reaching more than 250 MW at the end of the year.
-Many parts of Hungary’s southeastern regions are prime development spots for solar plants, enjoying excellent levels of solar irradiation, flat terrain and good infrastructure.
+Many parts of Hungary’s southeastern regions are prime development spots for solar plants, enjoying excellent solar irradiation, flat terrain and good infrastructure.